HITECHCRIME/HC_OVERVIEW/README.md

 Community Engagement Idea: "You know what kind of night it is when Hitech Crime red glows on the streets" - audience uses synchronized set up of red lamps  ;p

-- unpredictable and unusual approaches to storytelling
+- unpredictable and unusual approaches to storytelling (what the audience prefers the most)

 # /// STRAINS [CREATORS]